What Is Ultrafast Laser?

 Medical Cosmetology

 Ultrafast lasers can be used in medical eye surgery equipment and cosmetic devices.
-Femtosecond laser is used in myopia surgery and is known as "another revolution in refractive surgery" after wavefront aberration technology.
+Femto2nd laser is used in myopia surgery and is known as "another revolution in refractive surgery" after wavefront aberration technology.
 The eye axis of myopic patients is larger than the normal eye axis, so that in the state of eyeball relaxation, the focus of parallel light rays after refraction by the eye's refractive system falls in front of the retina.
-Femtosecond laser surgery can remove excess muscle in the axial dimension and restore the axial distance to normal.
-Femtosecond laser surgery has the advantages of high accuracy, high safety, high stability, short operation time, and high comfort, and has become one of the most mainstream myopia surgery methods.
+Femto2nd laser surgery can remove excess muscle in the axial dimension and restore the axial distance to normal.
+Femto2nd laser surgery has the advantages of high accuracy, high safety, high stability, short operation time, and high comfort, and has become one of the most mainstream myopia surgery methods.

 In terms of beauty, ultra-fast lasers can be used to remove pigment and native moles, remove tattoos, and improve skin aging.